autonomical1/ObsidianBackup/Chapter 17 Notes.md

 		- central max is broad and bright

 ### Huygens's Principle
-- Built model to visulaize how any wave, like wave passing through a slit, evolves.
+- Built model to visualize how any wave, like wave passing through a slit, evolves.
 - 2 parts:
 	- each point on a wave front is a source of a spherical wavelet that spreads at wave speed
 	- later, the shape of the wave front is the curve tangent to all of the wavelets.